'Extremely scary': Gang members 'hiss' as brawl breaks out at central Auckland club

 "They started hissing and charged the bar intending to gain entrance into the Neck of the Woods."

-"Once the police turned up in large presence, they did little to arrest people with the bikies hanging around hissing; more Tribesman and King Cobra members turned up on their bikes.
+"Once the police turned up in large presence, they did little to arrest people with the bikies hanging around hissing; more Tribesmen and King Cobra members turned up on their bikes.

 "This was an extremely scary moment that could have injured many people."

-Over the past five weeks, there had been a massive gang presence down the end of K Road near to Neck of the Woods, the eyewitness said.
+Over the past five weeks, there had been a massive gang presence down the end of K Rd near Neck of the Woods, the eyewitness said.

 "Their presence is damaging business and making people feel unsafe."